 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change", generally defined as a greater than 50.0% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research tax credits, to offset its post-change income may be limited.
-With our December 2019 private placement and recent issuances under our ATM facility, our March 2019 follow-on equity offering and our July 2018 initial public offering, as well as other past transactions, we believe that we have triggered an "ownership change" limitation.
+With our July 2020 equity offering, our December 2019 private placement, recent issuances under our ATM facility, our March 2019 follow-on equity offering and our July 2018 initial public offering, as well as other past transactions, we believe that we have already triggered an "ownership change" limitation, or will likely trigger an "ownership change" following the consummation of the Merger Transaction.
 We have not completed a formal study to determine if any "ownership changes" within the meaning of IRC Section 382 have occurred.
 If "ownership changes" within the meaning of Section 382 of the Code have occurred, and if we earn net taxable income, our ability to use our net operating loss carryforwards and research and development tax credits generated since inception to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us and could require us to pay U.S. federal income taxes earlier than would be required if such limitations were not in effect.
 Similar rules and limitations may apply for state income tax purposes.